wp-plugins/postman-smtp/readme.txt

 = Why should I use Postman to deliver my mail? =

 This one's a no-brainer.
 Because OAuth doesn't require your password to send email, only an *authentication token*.
-Other plugins need your gmail password to send mail securely via SSL/TLS. **NEVER give out your Google password** to a 3rd-party or 3rd-party program that you don't fully trust.
+Other plugins need your Gmail password to send mail securely via SSL/TLS. **NEVER give out your Google password** to a 3rd-party or 3rd-party program that you don't fully trust.

 = How do I get a Google Client ID? =
 1. Go to [Google Developer's Console](https://console.developers.google.com/) and choose Create Project, or use an existing project if you have one.
 1. If you have previously created a project, select it from the Projects page and you will arrive at the Project Dashboard.
 If you have just created a project, you are brought to the Project Dashboard automatically.
 1. If you have not filled out the consent screen for this project, do it now.
-In the left-hand hanvigation menu, select *Consent Screen* from under *APIs & auth*.
+In the left-hand hand navigation menu, select *Consent Screen* from under *APIs & auth*.
 Into *email address* put your Gmail address and in *product name* put the name of your WordPress site.
 Choose *Save*.
 1. Select *Credentials* from under *APIs & auth*.
 Choose *Create a new Client ID*.
 1. For the *Application Type* use "Web application".
 The first URL (*Authorized Javascript origins) will be the root address of your WordPress site.
 The second URL (*Authorized Redirect URIs) will be the the redirect URI shown on *Postman's Settings page*.
 1. Choose *Create Client ID*.